sapcc/terraform-provider-ccloud/website/docs/r/quota_project_v1.html.markdown

   omitted, the `region` argument of the provider is used.
 Changing this forces a new resource to be created.

-* `domain_id` – (Required) The ID of the domain to manage the quota.
+* `domain_id` – (Optional) The ID of the domain to manage the quota.
+Defaults to the current domain scope.
 Changing this forces a new resource to be created.

-* `project_id` - (Required) The ID of the project within the `domain_id` to
+* `project_id` - (Optional) The ID of the project within the `domain_id` to
   manage the quota.
+Defaults to the current project scope.
 Changing this forces a new resource to be created.

 * `bursting` - (Optional) If bursting is enabled, the project may exceed its granted quota by a certain multiplier.
 In case the higher usage level becomes